 The Commission does not pre-fund benefits; therefore, no assets are accumulated in a trust fund.
 The current funding policy is to pay benefits directly from general assets on a pay-as-you-go basis.
 The funding requirements are established and may be amended by the Commission.
-The amount paid by the Commission for OPEB as the benefits came due during the year ended June 30, 2020 was \$16,160.
+The amount paid by the Commission for OPEB as the benefits came due during the years ended June 30, 2021 and 2020 was \$19,621 and \$16,160, respectively.